nextcloud/documentation/admin_manual/installation/nginx_examples.rst

    }

-.. note:: Please adopt or delete any regex line in the ``map`` block according your needs and the ownCloud version used.
+.. note:: Please adopt or delete any regex line in the ``map`` block according your needs and the Nextcloud version used.
    As an alternative to mapping, you can use as many ``if`` statements in your server block as necessary::